pzingg/todo_absinthe/README.md

 ## Ecto / Database Notes

-* PostgreSQL database with a todos table.
+* Data is stored in a PostgreSQL database with a single `todos` table.
-* Using string UUIDs for ids (configured in config/config.exs).
+* UUIDs are used for the `id` field.
+See the `:migration_primary_key` configuration option in `config/config.exs`.
-* The `order` field (part of the TodoMVC spec) is an auto-incremented (`:serial`) integer.
+* An auto-incremented (`:serial`) integer is used for the `order` field, part of the TodoMVC spec.
-In the Elm TodoMVC implementation, this field was omitted.
+In the original Elm TodoMVC implementation, this field was not used.
-* Have to use the `read_after_writes` option (PostgreSQL-specific) to grab DB values after insert/update operations in order to return the `order` field to the Absinthe reply correctly.
+* The PostgreSQL-specific `:read_after_writes` option is used to return updated DB values after insert/update operations, so that we can return the auto-generated `order` field value in the Absinthe reply correctly.

 ## Elm - Absinthe Transport over a Phoenix Channel